-5. I will not call Sara, our Co-Parenting Counselor, unless I am having an emergency that is “child focused,” and I will not expect a return call or email unless I indicate the exact nature of the emergency on the voice mail or email.
+5. I will not call Sara, our Co-Parenting Counselor unless I am having an emergency that is "child-focused".

-6. I will acknowledge my co-parent, no matter how I feel about them every time I see them and even when my child is not present.
-(This includes the waiting room)
+6. I will acknowledge my co-parent, no matter how I feel about them every time I see them.
+This includes even when my child is not present like the waiting room.

-7. I will not block my child’s contact with the other parent either by phone or visitation.
-I will ensure that my child returns calls to their other parent the same day whenever a voice message or text has been left for them.
-I will keep child calls and parent calls separate.
+7. I will not block my child's contact with the other parent either by phone or visitation.
+My child will return calls to their other parent the same day whenever message has been left for them.
+Child calls and parent calls will be separate.

 8. I will post and honor the "Divorce Rules" given to me in the first session.

 9. I will minimize and eliminate my child/ren's sense of loyalty binds.

 10. I will "consult" with my co-parent rather than simply "inform" them regarding parenting decisions.